-Capital is one of the factors of production, meaning it is used in the production of goods and services.
+Capital is one of the factors of production.
 The other factors of production are entrepreneurial talent, labor, and land.
-Capital can be broken into two categories - capital goods and financial (investment) capital.
-A capital good is the machinery, land, or tools used in the production and distribution of a good or service.
-Manufacturers use capital goods to improve productivity, or increase the output per worker.
+Companies use all of the factors of production when providing a good or service.
+Economists separate capital into capital goods and financial (investment) capital.
+Capital goods include the machinery, land, or tools used to produce and distribute a good or service.
+Manufacturers use capital goods to improve productivity or increase the output per worker.

 Investing in capital goods is not confined to industries.
 Countries may invest in capital goods to improve productivity.
 They may invest in improving education and infrastructure such as roads, airports, water, and sewer.
 A nation (and company) that invests in capital goods will expand its production possibilities frontier faster than a nation that adopts economic policies focused on producing services and consumer goods.
-Assume Country A has a leadership that elects to hoard money, buy food, and build large monuments honoring themselves.
+Assume Country A has leadership that elects to hoard money, buy food, and build monuments honoring themselves.
 The leaders of Country B choose to invest in education, roads, and dams.
 Which country do you think will grow faster?
 If you said Country B, you are correct.
 The leadership of Country B has chosen to make capital investments.
-Investing in education and infrastructure improve a nation’s productivity, and pushes out its production possibility frontier, as illustrated in graphs 1 and 2 below.
+Investing in education and infrastructure improves a nation’s productivity and pushes out its production possibility frontier, as illustrated in graphs 1 and 2 below.